DavidSchirduan/DavidSchirduan.github.io/_posts/2021-11-03-JalopyItchGdocs.md

 * [Eldritchmouse](https://twitter.com/eldritchmouse) [typed up some notes](https://docs.google.com/document/d/1MW7uZ2LS2BHGA2bZlZ9LwgCSzVZAVhzeHF4crxtUeQU/edit?usp=sharing) and useful tidbits
 * A community-curated list of [Itchfunding projects](https://itchfunding.games/) can provide good inspiration for your own ideas.

+## QnA w/ kahlis72

+I posted this guide on reddit and [answered some questions](https://www.reddit.com/r/RPGdesign/comments/qm2339/as_requested_heres_my_indepth_google_docs_layout/hj8i5pr/?utm_source=reddit&utm_medium=web2x&context=3).
+Hopefully you find the answers useful.
+Thanks to [kahlis72](https://www.pandiongames.com/) for asking excellent questions!

+**kahlis72: What about Deadlines in Itchfunding?**

+I think if you want to engage Fear of Missing Out, then you should probably go with a larger funding platform.
+Kickstarter is really good for this; they do automatic updates, have a big countdown timer, etc. If you choose Itchfunding AND deadlines, you may as well not use Itch.

+**kahlis72: What is the minimum product you'd start with?**

+The simple answer is "whatever you think people will pay for" but that's not super helpful.
+A good example of a barebones Itchfunding is [Wolves Upon the Coast](https://lukegearing.itch.io/wolves-upon-the-coast-grand-campaign) by Luke Gearing.
+He's a big name in RPGs, so his barebones will sell better than my polished masterpieces.
+But you can see how he has a low price point to start: $5 (final price is around $30).
+He adds to it every few weeks or so, and doesn't care about fancy layout, maps, etc.

+The nice thing is that if you put something up on Itch, and people DON'T care about it, just keep working on it.
+When it's good, folks will start buying it.

+**kahlis72: What kinds of rewards are good for Itchfunding?**

+Rewards are tricky.
+For Kickstarters and such you can go big on stickers, shirts, buttons, dice, etc. But Itch.io is pretty bad for physical rewards.
+So whatever you can do digitally or print-on-demand.

+I'd also avoid rewards that will distract from the main product.

+The Google Docs access works well because it requires no extra effort from us (all our work and collaboration is there already) but I know some folks would love to have a peek behind the curtain on stuff.

+You also do not need any extra rewards/tiers at all; Itchfunding is more forgiving for that kind of thing.

 With all that out of the way, let’s dig into how to make the most of Google Docs.

 ## Why Google Docs?